CuriousCI/software-engineering/software-engineering.typ

   }
 )

-If a Markov chain transitions at discrete time steps, i.e. the time steps $t_0, t_1, t_2, ...$ are a *countable*, then it's called a DTMC (discrete-time Markov chain), otherwise it's called a CTMC (continuous-time Markov chain).
+If a Markov chain $M$ transitions at discrete time steps, i.e. the time steps $t_0, t_1, t_2, ...$ are a *countable*, then it's called a DTMC (discrete-time Markov chain), otherwise it's called a CTMC (continuous-time Markov chain).

-This kind model is *limited*.
-To describe complex systems (e.g. servers, rockets, medical devices) the concepts of *input* and *output* are needed.

 === Markov decision process <mdp>

-A Markov decision process (MDP) is *different* from a Markov chain.
+A Markov decision process (MDP), despite sharing the name, is *different* from a Markov chain, because transitions are influenced by an external environment.
 A MDP $M$ is a tuple $(U, X, Y, p, g)$ s.t.
 - $U$ is the set of *input values*
 - $X$ is the set of *states*
 - $Y$ is the set of *output values*